Klaim/cpp-proposals/p0535r0-generalized-unpacking.rst

 - Such an operator still cannot provide slicing.
 See also `What alternatives were considered?`_

-Our proposed language feature avoids these issues by being clearly distinct from existing :cpp:`operator[]`; it is in essence a novel operator.
+Our proposed language feature avoids these issues by being clearly distinct from existing :cpp:`operator[]`; it is in essence a novel operator\ [#no]_.
 This is especially salient in the case of multi-valued slicing / unpacking, but also serves to make it more obvious to the user that a language feature is being employed rather than a traditional operator function.

 Doesn't adding another operator hurt teachability?
 --------------------------------------------------